-The Service also has 10 out of 70 On-call stations that are paid a salary based on historic levels of emergency incidents.
+The Service also had 10 out of 70 On-call stations that were paid a salary based on historic levels of emergency incidents, some of which have been transitioning to P4A during the period this report covers.
 The salary includes an On-call Retainer fee but again, the Service does not hold data on the location from where the employee is providing availability and for this reason, these staff have not been included in the calculation of hourly pay.